VikSn0w/ClassArray/README.md

 # Class - ARRAY
 A C++ **class** that permits an easy manipulation of an **Array**.

 Limits: now the only limit of the Array that is going to be created is given by the OS.
+Now the class encrypts, decrypts and saves the elements on an external file, .save (the default name is "$$ARRAY$$.save").

 Methods:
 Here is a list of all the methods that you can use within this class